SCOUT: Socially-COnsistent and UndersTandable Graph Attention Network for Trajectory Prediction of Vehicles and VRUs: Related work.

 \section{Related work.}

 Trajectory prediction has been extensively studied over the last decades, since it is a key feature for autonomous driving.
 This has led to a plethora of competitive models and algorithms.
-Recently, deep learning based methods have emerged for maneuver classification \cite{Izquierdo2019} and trajectory prediction \cite{Izquierdo2020}.
+Recently, deep learning based methods have emerged for maneuver classification \cite{Izquierdo2019} and trajectory prediction \cite{izquierdo2020vehicle}.
 Specially, Recurrent Neural Networks (RNNs) such as LSTMs have been widely used in the field.
 However, most approaches do not take inter-object interactions into account and are therefore limited.

 More recent works have proposed new schemes to explore this limitation.
 In earlier works such as SocialLSTM \cite{dasgupta_cvpr16} and Convolutional Social Pooling (CSP) \cite{DBLP:journals/corr/abs-1805-06771}, interaction among smart agents are implicitly modeled by the “social pooling” operation.
 In \cite{DBLP:journals/corr/abs-1812-04767}, the authors presented a LSTM-CNN hybrid network which take into account heterogeneous interactions modelling each road agent with an LSTM.
 They create an horizon map by pooling together the agents' hidden states and define a neighborhood map.
 A major drawback of this scheme is that it requires high computational power.
 Most works such as \cite{DBLP:journals/corr/abs-1907-07792} or \cite{8848853} work with a fixed number of closest road entities for studying the influence of interactions, which results in a lack of flexibility.

 Graph Neural Networks has recently emerged as a solution to handle different input sizes and achieve invariance to input ordering, since it processes strong inductive biases \cite{battaglia2018relational}, \cite{diehl2019graph}. \cite{DBLP:journals/corr/abs-1907-07792} utilizes a graph to represent the interaction among nearby agents and uses an encoder-decoder LSTM to make predictions.
 However they treat each surrounding agent equally by using a binary adjacency matrix to construct the graph.
 As opposed to modeling interaction implicitly, \cite{Fetaya2018NeuralRI} models the interactions in dynamical systems as latent edge types of an interaction graph, which are learned in an unsupervised manner. \cite{Casas2020SpAGNNSG} models the multi-agent interactions with a Graph Neural Network, where the node features are derived from the combination of cropped map information and the upstream features extracted from the sensor data.